Chapter 4 - Connecting Data

 require that additional resources be specified in the below policy anywhere

-The use case described below will be presented throughout this chapter in this call-out to illustrate a specific Local Policy.
-However, the solutions presented can be adjusted to meet your specific needs.
+This use case is presented throughout this chapter in a call-out to illustrate a specific Local Policy.
+The solutions presented can be adjusted to meet your specific needs.

 In this chapter, you will complete tutorials that demonstrate how to

 - add data sources to your Immuta instance.